 Why I chose to be a Doula

-I don’t give medical advice or make decisions for you, instead I provide you with continuity of care and ensure that you have all the information you need in order to make informed decisions during your pregnancy, labour and early parenting.
+I don’t give medical advice or make decisions for you, instead I provide you with continuity of care and ensure that you have all the information you need in order to make informed decisions and choices during your pregnancy, labour and early parenting.

 I have a background of working in the field of health and social care and as a homeopath I am able to combine my homeopathy skills with my experiences as a mother and as a doula.